sfm1234/CircleMusic/README.md

 # CircleMusic
-mapping musical patterns to circles with python, and playing back with mechatronic devices.
+mapping and etching musical patterns on to various geometric topologies for large scale sculptural installations and desktop percussion setups.